MICHAEL I. GREEN

 Michael Green, a retired businessman with a background in technology, was appointed to the West Virginia Board of Education in 2009 to a nine-year term.
-He was elected vice president in 2013.
+He was elected vice president in 2013 and president in 2015.
 Green is a current resident of Morgantown in Monongalia County.

 Green, who serves as an adviser, investor and board member for several privately held technology companies, earned a bachelor's degree in mathematics from Boston University and a master's degree in numerical science from Johns Hopkins University.